wa-canyons/wa-canyons.github.io/collections/_posts/2022-01-01-Sediment-Core-Microstructure.md

 image: "/assets/images/gen/blog/turb_xsec.png"
 ---

-*this post is best viewed in "light mode", toggled by the button at bottom left*
+*this post is best viewed in "light mode", toggled by the button at top right*

+# i. overview.
 ***Sediment microstructure***  reveals the sedimentological details of a small area within a sediment core.
 Fine hand tools and minimally invasive sampling techniques are prioritized to extract a small window of sediment from a core without destroying delicate features including fine layers, cross-beds, and grain contacts.

+# ii. extraction.
 To do this, a small slab of sediment is extracted into a metal tray and later embedded in epoxy.
 To perform the extraction, you'll need the following supplies:

     0.2 mm Aluminum sheeting (Al 1060)